 The annual report is a report from the board of directors and the general manager which gives an account of developments in the business and the outlook for the enterprise as a going concern.
 The Accounting Act gives detailed information about the required contents of annual reports.

-All board members and the CEO/general manager should sign the annual report.
-If the enterprise does not have a board of directors or general manager, the partners or members must sign.
+In the case of businesses which are required to prepare accounts and which have a board, all board members must sign the annual accounts.
+If the business has a CEO/general manager, he or she must also sign the documents.
+If the business has neither a board nor a CEO/general manager, the partners or members must sign.
 If one of the signees have objections to the annual accounts or annual report, he or she should sign with a statement of their reservations and provide a more detailed statement in the annual report.

 Submitting annual reports

 If your enterprise is required to produce an Annual Report, you need to submit this to the Register of Company Accounts along with the annual accounts.